coreyja/battlesnake-minimax-template/README.md

 for Apple appears to be broken.
 Version `v0.11.1` however is working!
 It's the latest working version I found

 ```
-# Copy the url for v0.11.1 from the UI and paste it into the wget
+# Copy the url for v0.11.1 from the UI and paste it into curl
 curl -L "https://github.com/cargo-generate/cargo-generate/releases/download/v0.11.1/cargo-generate-v0.11.1-x86_64-apple-darwin.tar.gz" | tar -zxC ~/bin cargo-generate

 cargo generate coreyja/battlesnake-minimax-template